-Happy customers can be the most powerful advertising weapon in your armoury.
-And advocacy marketing is how you utilise them.
+Happy customers can be the most powerful advertising weapon in your armory.
+And advocacy marketing is how you utilize them.

 A study by Collective Bias found that 70% of millennial consumers are influenced by recommendations from their peers.

 And another found that more than 80% of shoppers research online before buying, with the presence of brand advocates influencing their decision to make a purchase.

 Advocacy marketing is much easier said than done.

 While people love talking about products they love, they don’t necessarily talk about YOUR products.
 Sometimes you need to incentivize and encourage them to share their experiences.